-- HUB vendor candidates will be actively identified and recorded for use in all appropriate purchases.
-The Purchasing Department will participate in vendor fairs and minority programs, as available, to identify potential new HUB sources of supplies and services.
+- ♦ HUB vendor candidates will be actively identified and recorded for use in all appropriate purchases.
+The Procurement Services Department will participate in vendor fairs and minority programs, as available, to identify potential new HUB sources of supplies and services.

-- Solicitations issued by the Purchasing Department will consider the use of these vendors.
+- ♦ Solicitations issued by the Procurement Services Department will consider the use of these vendors.
 As well, all requests for pricing accomplished by departments will consider the use of HUB vendors.

-- Purchases of recycled content paper and paper products are to be reported to the Purchasing Department to support State mandated annual reporting requirements.
+- ♦ Purchases of recycled content paper and paper products are to be reported to the Procurement Services Department to support State mandated annual reporting requirements.

-The Purchasing Department will serve as the administrator and coordinator of this “Buy-Recycled” program.
+The Procurement Services Department will serve as the administrator and coordinator of this “Buy-Recycled” program.

 When a piece of equipment has been disposed of by trading-in on a new item, the disposing campus department will complete and forward equipment disposal form as directed.